kobus-v-schoor/dotgit/README.md

 - You can leave your filelist as-is, the filelist syntax hasn't changed.
 You will need to delete your "cryptlist" file as this signals to dotgit that this is an old repo.
-Once the new version supports encryption it will not make use of a seperate "cryptlist" file anyway, so there is no reason to keep it.
+Once the new version supports encryption it will not make use of a separate "cryptlist" file anyway, so there is no reason to keep it.
 Note that the encrypted files in your repo will be deleted once you run the new dotgit since it won't be able to find them in the filelist.
 - With the new version of dotgit, run `dotgit update -v`.
 This will update the